The Lichtenbaum-Quillen dimension of complex varieties: General Results

-\begin{cor} For a smooth complex projective variety $X$ of dimension $d$, the groups $(K/\tau)_d(X,\Z/m)$ and $(K/\tau)_{d-1}(X,\Z/m)$ are birational invariants.
-In particular, if $X$ is rational then $\dimQL(X) \le \max(d - 2,\,0)$. \end{cor} \begin{proof} By weak factorization \cite{akmw}, every birational map between smooth complex projective varieties factors into a sequence of blow-ups and blow-downs along smooth centers, so it is enough to show that if $\tilde X$ is the blow-up of $X$ along a smooth center $Z$ of codimension $\ge 2$, then
+\begin{cor} \ \begin{enumerate} \item For a smooth complex projective variety $X$ of dimension $d$, the groups $(K/\tau)_d(X,\Z/m)$ and $(K/\tau)_{d-1}(X,\Z/m)$ are birational invariants. \item If $Y$ is birational to $X$ and either $\dimQL(X) = d$, or $\dimQL(X) = d - 1$, or $\dimQL(X) \le d - 2$, then the same is true of $Y$. \item In particular, if $X$ is rational then $\dimQL(X) \le \max(d - 2,\,0)$. \end{enumerate} \end{cor} \begin{proof} (a) By weak factorization \cite{akmw}, every birational map between smooth complex projective varieties factors into a sequence of blow-ups and blow-downs along smooth centers, so it is enough to show that if $\tilde X$ is the blow-up of $X$ along a smooth center $Z$ of codimension $\ge 2$, then